Cyanide-App/cyan-dev/README.md

 Finally run `npm start` to start the app on `localhost:3000`.

 ## License
-Basic Example uses the AGPL 3.0 license.
+Fancy Example uses the AGPL 3.0 license.